mdlincoln/mdlincoln.github.io/_posts/2013-06-07-visualizing-uncertainty-ctd.markdown

 slug: visualizing-uncertainty-ctd
 title: Visualizing Uncertainty, Ctd.
 wordpress_id: 1121
-categories:
+tags:
 - Digital Humanities
-post_format:
-- Link
-tags:
-- collaboration
+- Collaboration
 - THATCamp
-- visualization
+- Visualization
 ---

 The [communal](http://chnm2013.thatcamp.org/notepads/session-notes/) [notepad](http://chnm2013.thatcamp.org/notepads/session-notes/) for our THATcamp Prime session this morning is online.
 Go take a look to see what was said!
 More reflections to come.